transdigiware/blockchain/howto/ibp-console-create-app.md

 ```
 {:codeblock}

 The tutorial contains two sample organizations, **magnetocorp** and **digibank**.
-Each organization has its own sample application code, stored in two separate folders under the `organization` directory.
+Each organization has its own sample application code, which is stored in two separate folders under the `organization` directory.

 ```
 ls organization